-Monument Valley has become an icon of the American southwest.
-Its red earth and epic rock statues that stand isolated on the otherwise vast, open landscape are instantly recognizable – especially after serving as the backdrop for a multitude of western films and being featured in other movies such as Back to the Future III and Forrest Gump.
+Monument Valley is an icon of the American southwest!
+The red earth and epic rock formations that stand isolated on the otherwise vast, open landscape are instantly recognizable.
+They’ve even served as backdrops for a multitude of western films and have been featured in other movies, like Back to the Future III and Forrest Gump.

 Situated on the Arizona-Utah border, Monument Valley is part of the Colorado Plateau, a 240,000-square-mile expanse of varying desert landscapes that includes 9 national parks and 18 national monuments.
 Monument Valley differs from the other parks in that it’s administered by the Navajo Nation.

 The highway north of the park’s north entrance is where you’ll catch the view seen in Forrest Gump, where Forrest ends his run.
 There are several pullouts on each side of the road so you can safely park to stretch your paws, take in the view, and snap a few photos.

 We pulled into Monument Valley just in time to check in at Goulding’s Lodge for the night.
-While they do charge a $20-per-pet fee, they don’t discriminate on weight, breed, or number of pets, and with two 70-pound pit-bull-type dogs, we appreciate their inclusive policy!
+While they do charge a $20-per-pet fee, they don’t discriminate on weight, breed, or number of pets.
+And with two 70-pound pit-bull-type dogs, we appreciate their inclusive policy!

-There are fewer visitors and, thus, fewer dogs early in the day.
-This is a nice bonus if you have reactive dogs or just want a little solitude among the sandstone giants.
+There are fewer visitors and, therefore, fewer dogs early in the day.
+This is a nice bonus if you have reactive dogs or just want to experience a little solitude among the sandstone giants.

 As you head up the driveway to the park, there is an entrance booth just before the visitor center.
 Neither Cool Whip nor Herc seemed to have any cash with them, so I paid our entry fee: $20 per vehicle for up to four people.
 I chatted with the attendant about the pups and which areas of the park they were allowed to explore.
 She confirmed that pets are welcome on Wildcat Trail and Valley Drive, but not inside the visitor center.

-Climbing back out of the valley is the only place where the trail gets somewhat difficult.
+Climbing back out of the valley is the only place where the trail was somewhat difficult.
 The hill is fairly sandy, and it feels a bit like you’re hiking up a dune.
 The dogs handled it well, though Cool Whip shot me a few disgruntled glances along the way.
 Walking uphill is her least favorite activity.
 Though if we’re being completely honest, anything not involving treats, belly rubs, or naps is her least favorite activity.

-Guided tours are available for purchase, and some tours are pet friendly as long as all guests approve of the pet riding along.
+Guided tours are available for purchase, and some are pet friendly, as long as all guests approve of the pet riding along.
 If you choose to drive the road yourself, be sure to check with the visitor center staff for current conditions.
-We arrived after a night of rain, and they recommended avoiding the drive without a 4WD vehicle.
+We arrived after a night of rain, and they recommended avoiding the drive without a 4-wheel-drive vehicle.